TomerHimi/Machine_Learning_Seminar/README.md

 It's obvious that supervised representation learning is still better, but unsupervised representation is catching up and may soon replace the need for many labeled samples.

 **Notes:**

-When reviewing a presentation pay attention to the explanations and additional information displayed below each slide.
+1) When reviewing a presentation pay attention to the explanations and additional information displayed below each slide.

-**How to run simCLR code?**
+2)**How to run simCLR code?**
-1. Download the model weights from the link below and extract its content into the checkpoints folder - ResNet50x1 https://drive.google.com/file/d/13x2-QBIF1s6EkTWf1AjHEGUc4v047QVF/view?usp=sharing.
+a.
+Download the model weights from the link below and extract its content into the checkpoints folder - ResNet50x1 https://drive.google.com/file/d/13x2-QBIF1s6EkTWf1AjHEGUc4v047QVF/view?usp=sharing.
-2. Run the system with the either commands:
+b.
+Run the system with the either commands:
     - For the default run with 20 epochs and a validation size of 0.2- python main.py.
     - For a custom run: python main.py {number of epochs} {size of validation size}.

-**Description:**
+3)**Description:**

 simCLR linear evaluation using pre-trained weights by https://github.com/google-research/simclr.
 This file is added as a resource to my seminar presentation at Bar-Ilan University.